Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 It was made to assist me in remastering Mount & Blade: Warband

+Note- Please run this program in same drive you have ingest folder and remix project
 ## How To Use:

 When you run the program, it will request three folders: